4 Small Business Lessons From ‘Moneyball’

-Here are four lessons from the film that can help small businesses to compete with larger entities.
+Here are four lessons from the film that can help small businesses compete with larger entities.

-1. Adapt or die.
-This is what Oakland A’s general manager Billy Beane, played by Brad Pitt, tells baseball scouts when the team is faced with replacing star players such as Jason Giambi, who is lured to the New York Yankees by a much bigger paycheck.
+This is what Oakland A’s general manager Billy Beane, played by Brad Pitt, tells baseball scouts when the team is faced with replacing star players like Jason Giambi, who is lured to the New York Yankees by a much bigger paycheck.

 Like the Oakland A’s, small businesses should think differently when going toe-to-toe with larger competitors.
 You need to take chances and come up with innovative and different strategies, because the traditional ways won’t necessarily work against competitors.
 After all, small enterprises rarely have the budget or resources to deploy that big businesses do.